 This booklet is designed to be simple and straightforward to read, with no jargon or confusing bits.
-If you want to know more detail, our full Annual Report & Accounts is available on our website at www.coventrybuildingsociety.co.uk/accounts2019 or you can request a copy in a branch.
+If you want to know more detail, our full Annual Report & Accounts will be available on our website at www.coventrybuildingsociety.co.uk/accounts2019 or by requesting a copy in a branch, from 31 March 2020.